 It was Leo’s bold, clean work that first caught my eye years ago, looking like something that was sculpted perfectly for the human body, like perhaps the designs had simply grown on the person.
 In searching for an artist to tattoo me, I also found my teacher, and I apprenticed under Leo in 1997.
 You can watch the full episode of Tattoo Wars, featuring Leo and myself, on YouTube or follow me on Instagram @stormcrowtattoo.

-You can phone or e-mail me any time with questions, but talking face to face is ultimately the best way to deal with visual ideas.
+You can call our Pacific Beach location or e-mail email@example.com with questions, but talking face to face is ultimately the best way to deal with visual ideas.
 To that end, I usually do two stages of consultation.
 The first consultation can be fairly quick and easy, just going over your basic ideas and making sure that they work as a tattoo.
 Then, I put you on my waiting list, and when we get close to an actual open tattoo date we sit down and have a real detailed meeting about your project, takes pictures, look at various design references, set up the actual appointment(s) and drop off a deposit.